-- Where the collection agent has returned no result, Council may proceed with legal action against the interested parties. - Council may initiate action under section 140 of the Local Government Regulation 2012 Notice of Intention to sell land for overdue rates or charges if some or all of the overdue rates or charges have been overdue for at least: - i. generally three (3) years; or - ii. if the rates or charges were levied on vacant land or land used only for commercial purposes, and the local government has obtained judgement for the overdue rates or charges one (1) year; or - iii. if the rates or charges were levied on a mining claim three (3) months.
+- Where the collection agent has returned no result, Council may proceed under section 134 of the Local Government Regulation 2012, to bring court proceedings for a debt against a person who is liable to pay the overdue rates and charges. - Council may also proceed under Section 95 of Local Government Act 2009, to register a charge over land where rates and charges become overdue. - Council may also initiate action under section 140 of the Local Government Regulation 2012 (Notice of Intention to sell land for overdue rates or charges) if some or all of the overdue rates or charges have been overdue for at least: - generally three (3) years; or - if the rates or charges were levied on vacant land or land used only for commercial purposes, and the local government has obtained judgement for the overdue rates or charges - one (1) year; or - if the rates or charges were levied on a mining claim three (3) months.